ozay-group/kinova-arm/scripts/camera_calibration/readme.md

 ## Evaluation

-To run the script **camera_calibration_multi_pose_verify.py**, follow steps 1-3 in the previous section.
+To run the script **camera_calibration_multi_pose_verify.py**, follow steps 1-3 in the previous section if they have not been done.
 This script compares the end effector pose in base frame estimated based on (AprilTag detection + provided camera extrinsics) with the measurement of the Kinova arm.
 The estimation error ("Rotation Estimate Error" and "Translation Estimate Error") will be printed in the terminal.
 If the calibration is done correctly, the infinity norm of the translation error should be less than 3mm.

 To run the script **camera_detect_car_verify.py**, take the following steps first: